yast/yast.github.io/doc/rubocop.md

 disable some checks which would need too much work (long methods/classes) or break the API (variable or method names).

-Run "rubocop --auto-gen-config", this will generate .rubocop_todo.yml file which disables all checks which failed.
+Run `rubocop --auto-gen-config`, this will generate `.rubocop_todo.yml` file which disables all checks which failed.
 Now you can append that file to the default config:

 ```
   cat .rubocop_todo.yml >> .rubocop.yml
 ```

-If you run "rubocop" now it should pass.
+If you run `rubocop` now it should pass.

 Now you should remove the disabled checks one by one, but it's better first to just comment it out and see the result, if you decide to keep it disabled then you can just uncomment it back.

 You should start with the checks which Rubocop is able to fix automatically, this will avoid updating your manual changes later.
-Such checks are marked with "Cop supports --auto-correct" text.
-Just enable the check and run "rubocop -a".
+Such checks are marked with `Cop supports --auto-correct` text.
+Just enable the check and run `rubocop -a`.

 Then manually fix the remaning issues.